Let’s look at three options.

 We can rule out one right away: there is no FAT64.

-FAT32 is the default formatting used on most thumb drives.
-Let’s review some of the alternatives, and consider when you might want to switch.
+Let’s review some of the alternatives and consider when you might want to switch.

-File system formats like FAT32, NTFS, and exFAT are standard ways of organizing data on hard disks.
+File system formats like FAT32, NTFS, exFAT, APFS, and ext4 are standard ways of organizing data on hard disks.
 Each has strengths and weaknesses, and which is most appropriate depends on how the drive will be used.
-For USB thumb drives, FAT32 is typically the default, and is the most compatible for drives moved between machines with different operating systems.
+For USB thumbdrives, FAT32 is typically the default.
+FAT32 and exFAT are generally the most compatible for drives that will move between machines with different operating systems.

 File systems are how the bits and bytes of your data are organized on a disk.
 The type of file system is selected and initialized when you format a drive.

 Let’s use a reference book as an analogy.
 As with most analogies, this relies on gross oversimplification and is not intended to describe the details of how disks work.
-Rather, it’s to understand the differences between how file systems organize data.
+Rather, it’s to understand the many possible differences between file systems and how they organize data.

 Different file systems

-The three most common file systems you’re likely to encounter1 are FAT32, NTFS, and exFAT.
+The three most common file systems you’re likely to encounter1 are FAT32, exFAT, and NTFS.

 FAT32

-Individual files on a FAT32 formatted drive are limited to 4GB in size.
-This limitation is becoming a more common reason that other formats might be used.
+Individual files on a FAT32-formatted drive are limited to 4GB in size.
+This limitation is becoming the most common reason that other formats might be used.

 exFAT